 Oceans & Food

-Our food systems will need to feed 9 billion people by 2050, but food from oceans, rivers, and lakes—also known as blue food—has not been well integrated into potential solutions.
+Our food systems will need to feed 9 billion people by 2050, but food from oceans, rivers, and lakes—also known as blue food—is often overlooked in potential solutions.
 Land use change, nutrient inputs from agriculture, and increasing demand for animal protein are all likely to place additional stress on blue food systems and affect their productivity.

-To date, eight Assessment papers have published in various Springer-Nature journals.
-Alongside the papers, a synthesis for policymakers was presented at the UN Food Systems Summit in 2021 to help guide diverse decision-makers – governments, companies, and consumers – whose choices will shape the future of food and of the ocean.
-The Blue Food Assessment provided a foundation for other Oceans & Food efforts, including evaluating blue foods in climate strategies, national and regional assessments, and building a global network of blue food researchers.
+In addition to publishing eight peer-reviewed papers in various Springer-Nature journals, the team presented a synthesis for policymakers at the UN Food Systems Summit in 2021 to help governments, companies, and consumers make more informed decisions to shape the future of food from the ocean.
+The Blue Food Assessment also provided a foundation for new research efforts, including evaluating blue foods in climate strategies, national and regional assessments, and building a global network of blue food researchers.

 Explore our work